anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Response (no artifact)

-TODO: Clarify if diagnostic payload (and what representation format) may be included "to signal success/failure to the service technician.
-200 OK should have payload, otherwise 204 No Content...

-According to {{Section 5.7 of !RFC8995}}, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes.
+According to {{Section 5.7 of !RFC8995}}, the registrar SHOULD respond with an HTTP 200 OK without a response body in the success case or fail with HTTP 4xx/5xx status codes.
-The Registrar-Agent may use the response to signal success/failure to the service technician operating the Registrar-Agent.
+The Registrar-Agent may use the response status code to signal success/failure to the service technician operating the Registrar-Agent.
 Within the server logs the server SHOULD capture this telemetry information.

 The registrar SHOULD proceed with collecting and logging status information by requesting the MASA audit-log from the MASA service as described in {{Section 5.8 of !RFC8995}}.